 How can I identify a remote job scam?

-Common warning signs include requests for upfront payment, unrealistic salaries, poor communication, and lack of company information.
+Common warning signs include upfront payment requests, unrealistic salaries, vague job descriptions, poor communication, suspicious email domains, fake checks, and no verifiable company information.

 Are data entry remote jobs legitimate?